 Paul Murphy became an author relatively late in life, and novel writing kind of happened by accident.

 The name of the first bookstore to put his novel on the shelf?...
-Novel Idea, on the main drag of Paul's home town of Kingston.
-Paul also spent fifteen years in Burlington.
+Novel Idea, on the main drag of Paul's hometown of Kingston.
+Paul later spent fifteen years in Burlington.
 These two Ontario cities provide the main settings for Deadly Links, a murder mystery with a golf backdrop (Black Rose Writing, 2013).